What is a Service Mesh?

 If you’re a software engineer, here’s my basic rubric for whether you should care about the service mesh.

 If you are in a pure business-logic-implementin’ developer role: No, you don’t really need to care about the service mesh.
-I mean, you’re certainly welcome to care, but ideally the service mesh won’t directly affect anything in your life.
+You’re certainly welcome to care, but ideally the service mesh won’t directly affect anything in your life.
 Keep building that sweet, sweet business logic that gets everyone around you paid.

 If you are in a platform role in an org that is NOT using Kubernetes, but IS “doing microservices”: Yes, you should care, but it’s going to be complicated.
 Sure, you could get the value of the service mesh by deploying lots of proxies everywhere, but the nice part of Kubernetes is the deployment model, and your ROI equation is going to look very different if you have to manage these proxies yourself.